byui-cse/wdd430-course/src/content/ponder/team-building.md

 3. Discuss how you would like to work together.
 Will you use a peer programming model or work more independently?
 4. Finally discuss what potential issues might arise in the team and discuss ways of addressing those concerns.

-## **03** Brainstorm
+## **03** Select a Project

 Starting in week 9 we will begin working on a project of the team's choosing.
-To help prepare for that make a list of at least 15 ideas for a web application.
-The sky is the limit as you make this list.
-Put anything that comes to mind that sounds interesting.
-Feel free to leverage generative AI if you are struggling to come up with ideas.
+Each member of the class was required to produce a project specification for an idea.
+Choose one of these ideas for the entire team to finish over the rest of the semester.

-Once you have the initial list it is time to narrow it down.
-As you review your list keep the following in mind:
+As you consider the list of projects keep the following in mind:

 1. Your interests and passions
 2. The requirements of the project